himynameisfuego/transhaker/README.md

 ## 💜 Velvet Noise Decorrelator
 The *Velvet Shaker* mode implements an adaptation of the **velvet noise decorrelation technique** introduced by
-**Jon Fagerström, Sebastian Gäbel, and Vesa Välimäki**,
-in their paper:
+**Jon Fagerström et. al**, in their paper:

-> *T. Fagerström, S. Gäbel, and V. Välimäki, “One-to-Many: Augmenting Audio Datasets with Velvet Noise Decorrelators,” in Proc. of the 24th International Conference on Digital Audio Effects (DAFx20in21), Vienna, Austria, 2021.*
+> *Jon Fagerström, Sebastian J. Schlecht, Vesa Välimäki.
+One-To-Many Conversion for Percussive Samples.
+In Proceedings of the International Conference on Digital Audio Effects (DAFx21), September 2021..*

 The method uses sparse sequences of ±1 impulses (velvet noise) with randomized delay distributions to produce perceptually decorrelated versions of the same sound, maintaining timbral identity while introducing natural micro-differences — ideal for procedural asset augmentation and dataset expansion.